Head (music): Overview

 The form is an even more general and abstract concept dealing with the theoretical context in which the actual music is being played: the chord progression, its sections and other miscellaneous events such as kicks or time changes are all important information that the performers must keep track of.
 Two important standard forms over which hundreds of heads have been written are the 12-bar blues and rhythm changes.
-Some heads are based on the forms of other tunes, such as Charlie Parker's "Ornithology", which is based on Morgan Lewis's "How High the Moon".
+Some heads are based on the forms of other tunes, such as Charlie Parker's "Ornithology", which is based on Morgan Lewis's "How High the Moon" (another example of a contrafact).

 Fake books may contain anywhere from a handful to hundreds of charts like these, occasionally stretching into two pages and on rare occasions going further and requiring page turns.
 There are many heads that are considered such a part of standard jazz repertoire that professional players are expected to know them by memory and be able to perform them in a variety of ways on the spot.